SheepCreativeSoftware/n4-simple-build/README.md

 Simply Add your files into the `src` or `rc` folder

 ### Edit config
-You can use the `config-ls`, `config-add`, `config-rm` and `config-set` command to modify the config, like the dependecies or the version
+You can use the `config-ls`, `config-add`, `config-rm` and `config-set` command to modify the config, like the dependecies or the version.
+You can get more detailed info about this commands by using the `--help` command.

 ### Build module
 If you're ready then you can simply create a module by running the build command